fisker/promisify-file-reader/readme.md

 - `readAsDataURL`
 - `readAsText`

-> `FileReader#readAsBinaryString` is not available in some browser, like IE 10.
+> `FileReader#readAsBinaryString` is not available in some browser, like IE 10
 >
-> we use another solution to support it.
+> we use arrayBuffer to binaryString to support this method

 example: